 When Should You Perform a Cost-Benefit Analysis?

 A cost-benefit analysis helps evaluate project goals and financial feasibility.
 Historical data on similar projects can determine when and what the analysis should include.
 Stakeholders, like investors and project team members, provide input and influence the timing of the analysis.
-Their involvement guides decision-making and justifies the timing effectively.
+Their involvement guides decision-making and effectively justifies the timing.

 Calculating Costs vs Benefits: How to Do It Step-by-Step